y-zion/tencentcloud-hunyuan-sdk-rust/README.md

 ### Important: CA Certificates Required

-When using the default `rustls-tls` feature in Docker containers, you **must** ensure the container has proper CA certificates installed.
-The `rustls` backend requires these to verify SSL certificates.
+You **must** ensure the container has proper CA certificates installed.
+The `rustls` or `native-tls` backend requires these to verify SSL certificates.

-#### Option 1: Install CA certificates in your Docker image
+#### Install CA certificates in your Docker image

 ```dockerfile
 # Debian/Ubuntu